 - Brown flappy pieces: Measure your waist and subtract a bit since the skirt doesn’t continue across the front.
-Divide that number by 4 to figure out how many pieces you’ll need, and plan on making a couple extra since you’ll lose width to hemming.
+Divide that number by 4 to figure out how many pieces you’ll need (each one will be 4 inches across), and plan on making a couple extra since you’ll lose width to hemming.
 Length is up to you!
 Cut out all your pieces, hem them 1/4″ to 1/2″, then overlap them with each other by 1/2″ on top and sew across to connect them all.
 Reminder: the final piece that lays on your right thigh should slant down on the bottom and have the emblem on it (I painted mine on using the same yellow acrylic as the gauntlets).

 - White butt cape: Should be the same width as your brown skirt.
 The shortest part on your left side is two inches longer than your brown skirt, and it should slant down around your right until it touches the top of your leggings.
 Tack it on the underside of your brown skirt an inch or so from the top.
 ALWAYS cut it too long, you can shorten it if needed!